dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 trustAnchorRefreshPeriod=3600
 ```

-## CONFIGURING THE POSTGRESQL DATABASE
+## Configuring the PostgreSQL database

-We highly recommend to make sure that PSQL database files are stored on a separate disk that is not used for anything else (not even PSQL logging).
+We highly recommend to make sure that PostgreSQL database files are stored on a separate disk that is not used for anything else (not even PSQL logging).
 BNL Atlas Tier 1 observed a great improvement in srm-database communication performance after they deployed PSQL on a separate dedicated machine.

-### SRM OR SRM MONITORING ON A SEPARATE NODE
+### SRM or SRM monitoring on a separate node

 If `SRM` or srm monitoring is going to be installed on a separate
 node, you need to add an entry in the file